smileservices/noodles.dev/readme.md

 # Template for multi-user platform
-multi-lingual, automated translations, social authentication, REST API ready, ReactJs frontend and dashboard, bootstrap4
+multi-lingual, automated translations, social authentication, REST API ready, minimal vanilla js code, reactJs mini-apps ready

 ## Features
-- frontend and dashboard written in reactjs
+- frontend and dashboard apps
-- socialauthtentication
 - django-rest ready
+- social auth implemented
-- bundled reactjs packages
+- bundled reactjs packages to use mini react apps
+- minimized responsive navbar/sidebar with html/css and minimal js
+- no js libraries
+- modular scss imports from bootstrap

 ## Installation
 first of all make sure to create the .env file and populate it using the .env.template structure